jordanparker6/sklearn-textclassifier/README.md

 A model must be trained and saved as a pickle file prior to serving.
 The train.py script within the train directory assists with this.

-The followign models are available for training:
+The following models are available for training:
  - LinearSVC

 ### Set-Up